-- 1. Visitors are allowed in the service reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
-Only emergency calls are permitted on the business phone.
-Future Professionals may use the Future Professional phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
-Cell phones are permitted in assigned areas of the school. - 4.
-Future Professionals may not visit with another Future Professional who is servicing a client. - 5.
-Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
-Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
-Paul Mitchell The School Roanoke is a smoke-free campus. - 8.
-Stealing or taking school property or another's personal property is unacceptable, and is grounds for termination. - 9.
-School adminstration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy
+1. Future Professionals are to maintain a professional demeanor at all times when they are on the school premises.

+a.
+BE NICE: Be kind, considerate and courteous to others.

+b.
+BE ACCOUNTABLE: Take responsibility for your actions and learn from your mistakes.

+c.
+BE RELIABLE: Consistently complete the required skills to get your education to the best of your ability.

+d.
+BE COMMUNICATIVE: Use clear and appropriate language (no profanity) to get your point across,.
+Do not raise your voice or yell.

+e.
+BE ENGAGED: Be an active participant in your education and seek out information to better your skills to advance your career goals.

+2. Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms,

+Future Professional lounge, or clinic classroom area.

+3. Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes.

+4. Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest.

+5. Future Professional may not gather around the service desk, the service reception area, or the offices.

+6. Food, drinks, and water bottles are allowed only in the Future Professional lounge.

+7. The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises.

+8. Stealing or taking school property or another's personal property is unacceptable and grounds for termination.

+9. School administration has has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.